WeegeeNumbuh1/FlightGazer/README.md

   - With v.6.0.0 and newer, you can see additional info like aircraft type, airline, and owner, all without needing API access
   - There are a total of [3 different layouts for aircraft info](#screen-layout)!
 - It's a neat looking clock when there aren't any aircraft flying overhead
-  - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest aircraft you can detect
+  - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the farthest aircraft you can detect
   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, extended calendar info, and even local weather info
 - Extensive logging and [console output](#️-interactive-mode) capabilities as a core function
-- Easily configured, controlled, monitored, and updated within a web browser
+- Easily configured, controlled, monitored, and updated [within a web browser](https://github.com/WeegeeNumbuh1/FlightGazer-webapp)
 - Can emulate an RGB Matrix display in a web browser if you don't have the actual hardware
 - Works offline once initial setup is complete (albeit, with no API functionality and as long as `dump1090` is running on the same system)
 - Designed to run 24/7